Categories:Cooking Lessons - Cooking 101 Dried and Canned Bean Recipes Southwest Vegetables Vegetable Hints & Tips

-I don’t think there are many people out there who have children that haven’t heard the crude rhyme they come home repeating at some point during their elementary school years.
+I do not think there are many people out there who have children that haven’t heard the crude rhyme they come home repeating at some point during their elementary school years.
 “Beans, beans are good for your heart, the more that you eat the more that you _____”.
 I will let you fill in that blank for yourself!
 At least I know that rhyme runs rampant in the elementary school in this part of the country.
-I don’t know who started it, but at least they had one thing correct – beans are good for your heart!
+I do not know who started it, but at least they had one thing correct – beans are good for your heart!
 Beans are good for your body in more ways than you might realize.

 Dried beans and other pulses/legumes are relatively inexpensive yet offer a healthful way to include nutrient-rich foods in the daily diet.
-According to the United Stated Department of Agriculture, analyses show that people who eat beans consume more vitamins and minerals than individuals who don’t eat beans.
+According to the United Stated Department of Agriculture, analyses show that people who eat beans consume more vitamins and minerals than individuals who don’t eat beans

 Every one cooks beans in their own way, and though some of the ingredients may overlap from recipe to recipe, very seldom are they two recipes the same.
 So this is the way I make my beans, although even the way I do it may vary from pot to pot simply because of what I feel like adding to the dish on that day.